About the Author

 Today it is estimated that 80 million people worldwide have Glaucoma1 with projected statistics reaching 111.8 million people by 2040.2

 Vision loss due to Glaucoma is irreversible.
 It is one of the world’s leading causes of blindness, often referred to as the “silent thief of sight”3 because it typically progresses without noticeable symptoms until significant damage to the eye has already occurred.
-As much as 50% of the people with Glaucoma do not know they have it.4

 It is well documented that genetics play a role in the development of Glaucoma and Asian eyes, along with sub- Saharan African, are at higher risk5.
 In Singapore, approximately 3% of people over the age of 50 have Glaucoma which increases to ~10% over the age of 70.6 One study estimated that Asians will represent 47% of people with Glaucoma overall and 87% of those specifically with a more severe type of Glaucoma called Angle Closure Glaucoma.7